rust-lang/blog.rust-lang.org/content/inside-rust/electing-new-project-directors-2026.md

 ## Election

 The Council will meet on October 2 to complete the election process.
-In this meeting we will discuss each candidate and once we have done this the facilitator will propose a set of three to be the new Project Directors.
+In this meeting we will discuss each candidate and once we have done this the facilitator will propose a set of two to be the new Project Directors.
 The facilitator puts this to a vote, and if the Council unanimously agrees with the proposed set of candidates then the process is complete.
 Otherwise, we will give another opportunity for council members to express their objections and we will continue with another proposal.
 This process repeats until we find a set of nominees to whom the Council can unanimously consent.
 The Council will then confirm these nominees through an official vote delivered to the Foundation.

 Once this is done, we will announce the new Project Directors.
 In addition, we will contact each of the nominees, including those who were not elected, to offer feedback.
 For those who accept feedback we will follow up to tell them a little bit more about what we saw as their strengths and opportunities for growth to help them serve better in similar roles in the future.